rom-py/rompy/docs/swan_guide.md

 - Optimize physics options (simplify where possible)
 - Use appropriate parallelization settings

+## Notebook Examples

+For practical, hands-on examples of how to use SWAN with Rompy, please see the following notebooks:

+- **[Basic Demo](notebooks/swan/example_procedural.ipynb)**: A basic demonstration of a procedural SWAN run.
+- **[Sensitivity Demo](notebooks/swan/example_sensitivity.ipynb)**: An example of how to run a sensitivity analysis with SWAN.
+- **[Boundary Conditions](notebooks/swan/boundary/boundnest1.ipynb)**: Examples of how to set up different types of boundary conditions.

 ## Next Steps

 - Review the [Backends Guide](backends.md) for detailed execution options